 - Speed: The time at which the modem can send data in bps.
-The speed of modem is normally from 300 bps to 56 kbps.
+The speed of the modem is normally from 300 bps to 56 kbps.

 - Self-Testing: Modem also examines the digital connection with the computer.
-It also checks analog connection with the remote modem.
+It also checks the analog connection with the remote modem.

 - Voice over Data: when data is being transmitted modem also offers the service of a voice conversation.
 This attribute must exist in both the source and destination modems.

 - Error Control: For the purpose to control errors for transmitted data, modems use various techniques.